leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter05/05-Accessing static Data.md

 ## static Variable Modifiers

-change as the program runs, like our count example, others are meant to never change.
+While some static variables are meant to change as the program runs, like our count example, others are meant to never change.
 This type of static variable is known as a constant.
 It uses the final modifier to ensure the variable never changes.

 Constants use the modifier static final and a different naming convention than other variables.